Technical Bulletin 08

 Here are the categories of tube testers for as far as I know, which can be used to test EML tubes.
 Placed here is order of usefulness.

 1. Good vintage testers for testing EML tubes, are the Neuberger 370,375.
-The 'Sofia' by Audiomatica is the Queen of tube testers for me, but unfortunately too few made.
-Funke W20, and AVO VCM163 with adapter socket for UX4 tubes.
+The 'Sofia' by Audiomatica is the Queen of tube testers for me, but unfortunately, lvery few were ever made.
+Funke W20 is good, and also AVO VCM163 with adapter socket for UX4 tubes.

-3. Amplitrex AT1000 can be this position #3.
+3. Amplitrex AT1000 can have position #3.
 Provided you know how to use it in PC mode.
-I have seen several times people not understanding the need for this, and (what a coincidence....) not having the skill for this as well.
+I have seen several times people disputing the need for using the PC mode, and (what a coincidence....) not having the skill for this as well.
 However using it in computer mode is mandatory to bypass it's many bugs and failures.
-When you only press the 'test' button in the stand alone mode, you will get a wrong results in 50% of the cases.
-So the span from weak to strong does not reflect the tube's real condition.
-Not due to hardware errors, but software concept errors.
+When you only press the 'test' button in the stand alone mode, you will get a wrong results in many cases.
 I will write some more about this, further along this page.

 4. Useful vintage testers, though these can not verify the EML at high voltage.
 Such are: Kalibr L1-3, L3-3, Hickok cardmatic, Metrix U61B.
 Probably several others.
 Such testers can at least be used for tubes which need maximum 250 or 300V plate voltage.